 Slice of Haven is held on the foreshore of the Camden Haven River on the corner of Seymour and McLennan Streets Laurieton.

-Parking is available in Bruce Porter Reserve (manned by SES) or surrounding streets.
+Parking is available in Bruce Porter Reserve (manned by SES), weather permitting, or surrounding streets.

 Some seating is provided, but you are encouraged to bring a picnic blanket and chairs to take advantage of the open spaces and shade under trees.